marcocod/epub-repair-tool/README.md

 ![alt text](https://github.com/marcocod/epub-repair-tool/blob/master/img/7zip.png?raw=true)

 Note that since the filename contains the entire relative path, archive manager programs can show the corrupted entry in the wrong subdirectory.

+# ePub format
+The ePub file is a zip archive and in this format the information of each entry is contained in two different headers:
+- Local File Header (LFH)
+- Central Directory File Header (CDFH)

+Usually the filename field in both these headers (CDFH and LFH) should be equal, but sometimes it happens that for few entries of the ePub file the filename in the CDFH is corrupted and differs from the filename contained in the LFH.

+# How the tool works
-This tool analyzes a folder with ePub files and allows to fix the corrupted entries.
+This tool analyzes the ePub files contained in the selected folder and detects the files with entries where filename fields of LFH and CDFH are not consistent.
+These files are shown in the list on the left (files in read only mode will be skipped).

 ![alt text](https://github.com/marcocod/epub-repair-tool/blob/master/img/jar.png?raw=true)

-Only ePub with problems are shown in the list.
-For each file you can check the invalid entries detected by the tool.
+For each file you can check in the table on the right the invalid entries detected by the tool.
-Clicking on button "Repair files" you can fix the problem for all listed files.
+Clicking on button "Repair files" the program overwrites the invalid filename field of CDFH with the correct filename field of LFH.
 Note that this tool doesn't create any backup file.

 # How to build
 The repository contains: